joshschmelzle/lswifi/README.md

 4. When I try to run `lswifi` from my Windows terminal I see an error that says `'lswifi' is not recognized as an internal or external command operable program or batch file.`?
    - Either `lswifi` is not installed, or the Python Scripts directory is not in the PATH environment variable.
    - To fix ensure the Scripts directory is included in the [PATH environment variable](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables) and `lswifi.exe` exists in said folder.
-   - Here is an example for how to find the Scripts directory:
+   - Here is an example for how to find the Scripts directory (this directory needs to be on the PATH):

 ```bash
 > python